---It is a good practice for off-campus students to keep the Student Life Office informed of any changes to their address, e-mail address, or telephone numbers.
+--It is a good practice for all students to keep the Student Life Office informed of any changes to their address, e-mail address, or telephone numbers.
+The students cell phone number of record will be contacted by the J1 Web Texting Platform in the event of a campus emergency.